Skip to main content

 Sablier Lockup is a token distribution protocol that enables onchain vesting and payments.
 Our flagship model is the linear stream, which distributes tokens on a continuous, by-the-second basis.

-The way it works is that the creator of a payment stream first deposits a specific amount of SPL or Token2022 tokens.
-The program then progressively allocates the funds to the recipient, who can access them as they become available over time.
-The payment rate is influenced by various factors, including the start and end times, as well as the total amount of tokens deposited.
+The way it works is that the stream creator first deposits a specific amount of SPL/Token2022 tokens.
+The program, then, progressively transfers the ownership of the funds to the recipient (who can withdraw them as they're streamed).
+The streaming rate is influenced by various factors, such as the start and end times, the total amount of tokens deposited, etc.

 Key differences from the Ethereum Lockup protocol